BunnyTheLifeguard/snipsnip/README.md

 A small application similar to pastebin.
 Users can paste & share snippets of text.

-Built with Go using (mostly)the stdlib.
+Built with Go using (mostly) the stdlib and HTML templating for a simple frontend.